jwaitze/jake-personal-website/README.md

 - contact information
 - social profiles
 - work history
-- projects
+- some projects
 - a blog
 - IRC

-It is made in HTML5, CSS3, and JS.
-It's designed to be responsive to different device widths.
+Made using HTML5, CSS3, JS, and PHP.

-Feel free to use it and re-use it in any way you would like.
+Feel free to use the code and re-use it in any way you would like.